-Bahamas officials search for storm survivors as Dorian heads for Florida, Georgia
+Bahamas searches for survivors after battering by Hurricane Dorian

-MARSH HARBOUR, Bahamas (Reuters) - Rescuers searched for survivors in the Bahamas on Wednesday after Hurricane Dorian, the most damaging storm to strike the island nation, left in its wake a flooded landscape dotted with pulverized homes and beached boats.
+MARSH HARBOUR, Bahamas (Reuters) - Rescuers searched for survivors in the Bahamas on Wednesday after Hurricane Dorian, the most damaging storm to strike the island nation, left in its wake miles of flooded landscape dotted with pulverized homes, and dozens of people with missing loved ones.

 The scope of the damage and humanitarian crisis was still unfolding as aerial video of the Abaco Islands in the northern Bahamas showed wide swaths of destruction and officials warned the current death toll of seven was likely to rise.
 Aid agencies estimated that tens of thousands of people would need food and other support.